NashidC/SoftTest/readme.md

 git log //shows you your last few commits so you can make sure that you actually did it

 next make sure to refresh your github repo website and check if it works

+Try to commit as often as possible!

+Updating your repo:

+navigate to the folder

+git pull //always pull before you commmit

+git branch //tells you what branch you're currently on